The underlying causes of period problems

 Menopause is when periods stop completely, which typically happens between 45 and 55.

-Women in their 20s and 30s consult me for period pain, abnormal bleeding, migraine, acne and hair loss.
+Women in their 20s and 30s consult me for acne, period pain, abnormal bleeding and mood swings.

 Women in their 30s may want to get in balance before trying for a baby.

 Others have experienced a miscarriage and want support to help them recover both physically and emotionally.
 [Related post: Successful pregnancy after miscarriage]

 Then there are women in their 40s who are starting to see signs of perimenopause.

 Mood swings, migraines and hot flashes are the worst symptoms at this stage.